 This is an introductory study of the principles of visual perception, twodimensional space organization and the visual elements of line, shape, texture and space.
 Concepts, materials and processes necessary to an understanding of two-dimensional form are explored using traditional and digital tools and techniques.
 Working knowledge of Adobe Illustrator is required.
-6 hrs. lecture and studio/wk
+6 hrs. lecture and studio/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$200 to \$400.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$200 to \$400.